mrpejker/vBrandHack/README.md

 # vBrandHack
 # Project vBrandHack

 vBrandHack is a Web3-powered tool for gamified user journeys.
 In the current prototype, we combine gaming, Avalanche blockchain smart contracts, and Particle user-friendly authorization to build a unique experience for social media marketing (SMM) campaigns.
 This project was designed and developed during the Avalanche Frontier: Decentralized Consumer Application Hackathon to illustrate the concept of a user engagement platform with a Web3 data management system.
-It also shows the potential for a creator economy, inviting users to access a marketplace of SMM campaigns, where they can join as ambassadors and help brands amplify their outreach.
+It also shows the potential for a creator economy, inviting users to access a marketplace of SMM campaigns where they can join as ambassadors and help brands amplify their outreach.

 ## Components